-About 85% of the clients buying second homes in Ibiza are interested in letting their properties when they are not occupying them personally.
+Many of our clients buying second homes in Ibiza are interested in letting their properties when they are not occupying them personally.
 The yields are very lucrative in the high summer season.
 A decent villa in a good location with pool and four or five bedrooms can easily fetch 8,000€ per week during peak season (July-August) and far more for a larger, luxurious property.
-To rent out officially you need a rental license which can be obtained in the town hall.
-There are certain simple criteria that the villa needs to meet.
-Attached houses and apartments can not get a license at present.
+To rent out officially you need a rental license which can be applied for in the town hall.
+There are certain criteria that the villa needs to meet.
+More about this below.

 Tax on rental income in Ibiza